-Many people tell me they are curious about making Salad in a Jar – a Simple Method for Preserving Cut Lettuce, but don’t have or can’t afford a vacuum-pack machine.
-A few months ago, I was elated to learn it can be done with a portable vacuum-pack machine costing around $20.
-But now I’ve discovered something even cheaper, thanks to my blogger friend Vicki.
+Many people tell me they are curious about vacuum-packing chopped lettuce but don’t have or can’t afford a vacuum-pack machine.
+So, a few months ago, I was elated to learn you can vacuum seal a Mason jar with a portable vacuum-pack device.
+But now I’ve discovered something cheaper, thanks to my blogger friend Vicki.

-Note: If this is the first time you’ve been exposed to the idea of vacuum-packing prepared lettuce, see this post for more details about the why and how-to of this technique.
+Note: New to the idea of vacuum-packing prepared lettuce?
+See this post for more details about the why and how-to of this technique.

 Of course, the sooner you discover the broken seal, the better.
-I have noticed that in general, the large vacuum-pack machines do make a stronger and more dependable seal, but the hand pump is a good way to try the whole “salad-in-a-jar” concept if you don’t already own a machine.
+In general, the large vacuum-pack machines make a more robust and more dependable seal.

 - Try a smaller piece of electrical tape.

-- Tape may be too tightly adhered to the lid before you start to pump.
+- Tape too tightly adheres to the lid before you start to pump.
 Remove and replace with a light touch.

 - Make sure there are no cracks in your hand pump.
-(This actually happened to me when I first tried this technique leading me to believe it wouldn’t work.
-Glad Vicki encouraged me to give it another try.)
+(This actually happened to me when I first tried this technique, leading me to believe it wouldn’t work.
+I’m glad Vicki encouraged me to give it another try.)

 - The lid may not be sealing the jar completely.
 Twist-on lids are the most frequent offenders.

-How to vacuum-pack Mason glass jars with a hand pump and a wide-mouth attachment:
+How to vacuum-seal Mason jars with a hand-pump:

-If you already have the wide-mouth attachment, you can avoid putting holes in your canning lids by using it with Mason glass jars.
+If you already have the wide-mouth attachment, you can avoid putting holes in your canning lids by using the attachment with Mason glass jars.

-P.S.
-The blue writing on the hand pump rubs off on your hands in an amazingly quick and annoying way.
-You can see in the pictures how half of the writing is already gone.
-Coat the plastic barrel of the pump with vegetable oil and then use a paper towel or a little scrubbie pad to remove it.
+Parting Thoughts: The blue writing on the hand pump rubs off onto your hands in a swift and annoying way.
+You can see in the pictures how half of the script is already gone.
+Coat the plastic barrel of the pump with vegetable oil and then use a paper towel or a little scrubby pad to remove it.